bpetterborg/bpetterborg.github.io/content/about.md

 I'm a high school student studying software development, data science, systems administration, and other related stuff.

-What I Do:
+What I do:

 - Build, setup, and configure servers
-- Install and configure firewalls
+- Install and configure networking equipment
 - Manage hypervisors, and docker/k8s/rancher instances
 - Create usable software
 - Learn whatever technology is needed to complete a job